 Get the most of that often-seen personal branding space: your email signature.

-You've got your job search email address, but do you have a memorable email signature for it?
+You've got your job search email address, but do you have an attention-getting email signature for it?

 Required elements are bolded, the rest are recommended where relevant: